hamelin-org/Hamelin.Runtimes.GitHubActions/README.md

 ### Logging

-The GitHub Actions integration includes a logging provider that surfaces errors and warnings in the GitHub Actions UI.
+The GitHub Actions integration includes a logging formatter that adapts the logging output for GitHub Actions.
+Warnings and errors are raised as notices on the pipeline, and debug logs are outputted using `::debug::` syntax which makes them respect GitHub Actions' debug setting.

 ### Commands